Trivial Benefits for Limited Company Directors

 • Gym memberships

-On the other hand, trivial benefits are occasional, non-cash gifts of low value that don’t relate to work performance or employment terms.
+Trivial benefits, on the other hand, are occasional, low-value, non-cash gifts that are not linked to work performance or employment terms.

-That said, some higher-value BIKs can be exempt from tax, including:
+That said, some higher-value benefits can be exempt from tax under separate HMRC rules.
+These can include:

-• Up to £500 for medical treatment to support an employee’s return to work after long-term sick leave
+• Certain medical treatment to support an employee’s return to work

 Make the Most of Trivial Benefits